Glossary /

 Theophany

-A theophany refers to a scene in which a deity is portrayed as revealing presence through observable signs.
-These manifestations can include fire, storm, light, voice, or a temporary visible form.
+A theophany refers to a moment where a deity is portrayed revealing its presence through observable signs and these manifestations can include fire, storm, light, voice, or a temporary visible shape or body.
 The focus is not on describing the divine nature itself but on how divine presence is experienced within the narrative.
-Theophanies often mark important moments such as the giving of instruction, confirmation of authority, or transition in a story.
-As a literary feature, theophany provides a way to depict divine involvement without sustained or permanent embodiment.
+Theophanies often highlight important moments such as the giving of instruction, confirmation of authority, or transition in a story.
+As a literary feature, a theophany provides a way to depict divine involvement without sustained or permanent embodiment.

 Search